radshop/tailwag/README.md

 * `sudo ./tailwag.pl --country gb --city lax` does nothing because there is no 'lax' city in the UK.

 This project is for use by customers of Tailscale.
 The developer not affiliated with Tailscale or Mullvad in any way other than as a licensed user.

+### ToDo

+* Move the region definition out of hard-coded text to a user editable config file.